-The Board has recently introduced a new Complaints Procedure that is based on the Scottish Public Services Ombudsman's model.
+The Board's Complaints Procedure is based on the Scottish Public Services Ombudsman's model.
 This procedure is aimed at making resolution of complaints a quick and easy process.
 It also allows more detailed monitoring of complaints.

 Customer Feedback Survey